Gastroscopy – The Procedure Explained

 Sedation can sometimes cause problems with breathing, heart rate and blood pressure.
 If any of these problems do occur, they are usually short lived.
 Careful monitoring by a specially trained endoscopy nurse means that potential problems are picked up early and dealt with quickly.
 The sedation can also cause small food particles to fall into the lungs which can trigger an infection (aspiration pneumonia).
 That is why it is important for your stomach to be empty (see advice below on preparing for the investigation).

 In extremely rare cases the procedure can lead to death.
-Current evidence suggest this may happen in around 1 in every 10,000 examinations.
+Current evidence suggests this may happen in around 1 in every 10,000 examinations.

 What are the alternatives?